Jahia/provisioning-tutorials/01-personal-api-tokens/README.md

 ## After startup

-You can verify that the token was successefully installed and is usable by running the following curl:
+You can verify that the token was successfully installed and is usable by running the following curl:
 ```bash
 curl --request POST \
   --url http://localhost:8080/modules/graphql \